 The market town of Cardigan is a short 15 minute drive away with numerous shops, restaurants, supermarkets and of course the recently renovated 11th Century Cardigan Castle at the heart of the town.

 Down by the river is the fantastic Pizza Tipi.
 Woodfired handmade pizza, salads & breads, cakes & bakes.
 Great coffee, local craft beers & wine in riverside courtyard.
-Run by 4 brothers and their band of merry friends.
+Run by 4 brothers and their band of merry friends on a warm summer’s evening it is a magical place to be with the aroma of pizza, a large central wood fire, music and plenty of atmosphere.

 Take a trip to Cardigan Island Coastal Farm Park set on a scenic headland overlooking the nature reserve of Cardigan Island, which is 250 metres off-shore.